Christianity by country: UN members and dependent territories

-Widely or fully unrecognized Non UN member or observer states

-Christian-majority countries and territories

-According to a 2012 Pew Research Center study, of the then 232 countries and territories, 157 had Christian majorities.
-126 countries had a Christian majority, while 71 countries had a Christian minority.

-Countries by highest percentage of the population that is Christian with at least 10 million Christians:
+Other states

 Population growth

-According to World Population Review, there were 2.4 billion Christians around the world in 2020. and according to a 2012 Pew Research Center survey, if current trends continue, Christianity will remain the world's largest religion by year 2050.
+According to World Population Review, there were 2.38 billion Christians around the world in 2021.
+According to a 2012 Pew Research Center survey, if current trends continue, Christianity will remain the world's largest religion by year 2050.
 According to a 2015 Pew Research Center study, Christianity is estimated to reach 3 billion adherents out of a projected population of 9.3 billion people in 2050, achieving parity with Muslim populations for the first time in history, which are predicted to be about 2.8 billion in 2050.

+Christianity lost its majority status in the United Kingdom, Australia, France and Uruguay, where no religion/religiously unaffiliated forms majority.